splitbrain/php-ico/README.md

 This is a fork of the original class by [Chris Jean](https://github.com/chrisbliss18/php-ico) with tests and fixes by [SignpostMarv](https://github.com/SignpostMarv/php-ico/tree/tests).
 I did some cleanup and namespace adjustments to make it easier to use in my projects.

+Versioning of this package starts at 1.2.0 to not conflict with the original package.

 ## ICO Format Details

 The primary goal of creating this class was to have a simple-to-use and reliable method of generating ICO files for use as [favicons](http://en.wikipedia.org/wiki/Favicon) in websites.
 This goal drove much of the development and is the reason for some of the limitations in the resulting functionality.